-Students admitted to the MCS major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the MCS major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

 Media and Communication Learning Objectives

-The Media and Communication Studies curriculum advances the four core IAS learning objectives.
-Students taking courses and/or majoring in Interdisciplinary Studies: Media and Communication Studies:
+The Media and Communication Studies curriculum advances the five core IAS learning objectives.
+Students taking courses and/or majoring in Media and Communication Studies:

 - Develop communication literacies across different genres, mediums, and social contexts